GoogleCloudPlatform/terraform-google-enterprise-genai/6-ml-pipeline/dev/Readme.md

     PROJECT_ID=<REPLACE_WITH_PROJECT_ID>
     INPUT_DATA_FILE="body.json"
     ```
-    > You can retrieve your ENDPOINT_ID by running `gcloud ai endpoints list --region=us-central1 --project=<PROD_ML_PROJECT>` or by navigating to it on the google cloud console
+    > You can retrieve your ENDPOINT_ID by running `gcloud ai endpoints list --region=us-central1 --project=<PROD_ML_PROJECT>` or by navigating to it on the Google Cloud Console (https://console.cloud.google.com/vertex-ai/online-prediction/endpointshttps://console.cloud.google.com/vertex-ai/online-prediction/endpoints?project=<PROD_ML_PROJECT>`)

 2. Create a file named `body.json` and put some sample data into it: